- Highlights of Israel full-day tour

-- Panoramic views from the Mount of Olives
+- Soak up panoramic views from the Mount of Olives

 - See historic Holy land sights such as the Garden of Gethsemane, Western Wall and the site of the Crucifixion